bhisaac/5eFP/5eFP-SRD.md

 You gain proficiency with medium armor and shields.
 Increase your maximum DEX bonus allowed while wearing medium armor by +1.
 Medium armor no longer imposes disadvantage on performance checks.

 ## Armor Training (Light)
 You gain proficiency with light armor.
-Increase your speed by +1 square while wearing light armor.

 ## Grappler
 _Prerequisite: STR +1 or higher_